Turkish president tells BBC more than 100 jailed journalists are liars, as are those who say they have been locked up to silence criticism

 Government press cards for Turkish citizens are issued after a long scrutinising process, which lasts years.

-Many Turkish media workers don't have such cards, which also entitles the holder to free public transport and other benefits.
+Many Turkish media workers do not have such cards, which also entitles the holder to free public transport and other benefits.

 Between 153 to 170 journalists are currently in Turkish prisons, according to various international and local watchdogs.
 Turkey has been cited by the Committee to Protect Journalists as the country that has jailed the most journalists in the world - almost two-thirds of the global total.